 In addition, all IMGs are required to comply with the Board's registration standards.

-More information about the Standard pathway is available on the AMC website.
+More information about the AMC exams and primary source verification of qualifications is available on the AMC website.